upgundecha/howtheysre/README.md

 Many organizations regularly come forward and share their best practices, tools, techniques and offer an insight into engineering culture on various public platforms like engineering blogs, conferences & meetups.
 The content is curated from these avenues and shared in this repository.

+_Note to readers: This list contains the reading material, tools, and techniques written a few years back that may be obsolete.
+Please use such material with caution as there may be recent advances in technology and practices which offer better alternatives and perspectives._

 ### Topics

 * Site Reliability Engineering